PrincessLaurora/PrincessLaurora.github.io/_posts/2019-02-07-cli_data_gem_project.markdown

 ![](https://1.bp.blogspot.com/-guWNS3BNoIQ/W31YDRcRG4I/AAAAAAAAHCk/B5aTAminiXIEmDJygr8SiVzOOKw4RMwTgCLcBGAs/s1600/hackerman.jpg)

-The CLI part was easier, I have created few instance methods that run according to the the input given and then worked a little bit on the visual part (I have added some colours to make it more readable).
+I found the CLI part easier, I have created few instance methods that will be called  according to the the input given and then worked a little bit on the visual part (I have added some colours to make it more readable).

 Now that my project is done I couldn't agree more with Avi when he said that we should pratice a lot, not only by doing the labs assigned.
 I have all the theory I needed at hand to finish this project in less time but it took me longer than expected to metabolised it and completed it.